By Bryan Meler

 “I felt it was a little bit disrespectful,” says Charvis.
 “I think in a sense it did spark us.
 We went on a run, we started to play with some more intensity on defence.
 So it was a bad idea by him, because it got us going.”

 Brathwaite says that he didn’t mean to be disrespectful and that he was simply just trying to walk away.
-However, he says, “I can see where they’re coming from.”
+But, he says, “I can see where they’re coming from.”

 To Filip Vujadinovic, who joins Charvis as one of three Rams’ co-captains, he viewed it as “wake-up call” while going against the host team Tigers.

-The Rams did just that, starting with Charvis who responded by drilling a pull-up jumper immediately after he and Brathwaite were issued double technicals, as the Rams went on a 6-0 run to end the first quarter.
+The Rams did just that, starting with Charvis who responded by drilling a pull-up jumper immediately after he and Brathwaite were issued double technicals, as Ryerson went on a 6-0 run to end the first quarter.
 They didn’t look back.

 That was especially the case in the third quarter, with the Tigers shooting a horrid 18.8 per cent from the field, while the Rams even forced the Tigers into a half-court shot-clock violation with the ball in Brathwaite’s hands.